kumo-ai/kumo-rfm/README.md

 ## How you can use this repo
 This repository is for tracking issues, feature requests, and feedback for KumoRFM.
-You'll also find a collection of sample Jupyter Notebooks that you can download, study and modify in order to get hands-on with KumoRFM.
+You'll also find a collection of sample Jupyter notebooks.
+You can download, study and modify in order to get hands-on with KumoRFM.

 ## Introduction

-KumoRFM is built to simplify predictive modeling:
+KumoRFM is built to simplify machine learning:
 - Generate accurate predictions for tasks like churn, fraud, recommendations and many more
 - Eliminate manual feature engineering and model training with zero-shot predictions
 - Use just your data and a few lines of code to get results in real-time